hokageCodes/aprilzeronine/README.md

 - Used [THIS API](https://ipregistry.co/) for location detection on the site.
 Whatever country a user is visiting the site from is going to show accordingly.

 ### Authentication using Next-auth

-- Installed next-auth, and did a test with the provided data in the docs to make sure it works first.
+- Installed [next-auth ](https://next-auth.js.org/), and did a test with the provided data in the docs to make sure it works first.
 - JSON webToken and MongoDB adapter for registering a user to the DB, and controlling and managing sessions.
 - Created OAuth for Github and Google.
 - Reroute user to homepage after signup or signin.
 Also login and signout buttons are functional too using next/auth signIn and SignOut buit in functions.
+- Setup and Implemented [ auth0 ](https://auth0.com/) authentification.